grafana/metrictank/docs/installation-deb.md

   See [metadata in ES](https://github.com/raintank/metrictank/blob/master/docs/metadata.md#es)
 * Optional: Kafka, if you want to buffer data in case metrictank goes down.
 Kafka 0.10 is recommended, but 0.9 should work too.

+Note: Cassandra, Elasticsearch, and Kafka require Java.
+We recommend using Oracle Java 8.

 ## How things fit together

 metrictank ingest metrics data.
 The data can be sent into it, or be read from a queue (see